What is intellectual disability?

 Can adults with intellectual disability live independently?

 With the right support, many people with intellectual disabilities can lead active and independent adult lives living in the community while enjoying good relationships and employment.
-Organisations like Mambourin are dedicated to supporting people with intellectual disabilities build practical life skills that will help them thrive.
+Organisations like Mambourin are dedicated to supporting people with intellectual disabilities to build practical life skills that will help them thrive.

 We can support people with intellectual disabilities develop skills for independent living, such as: